coinbase/smart-wallet-permissions/README.md

 ## Get started

-> NOTE: These contracts are unaudited.
+> **Note**: These contracts are unaudited and are only recommended for testing purposes.
+Use at your own risk.

-0. Integrate Coinbase Smart Wallet into your app.
+### 0. Integrate Coinbase Smart Wallet into your app.

 The [smartwallet.dev](https://www.smartwallet.dev/why) docs are recommended.

-1. Add support for permissioned user operations to call your smart contract.
+### 1. Add support for permissioned user operations to call your smart contract.

 ```solidity
 import {PermissionCallable} from "smart-wallet-permissions/src/permissions/PermissionCallable/PermissionCallable.sol";